hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool_client.markdown

 * `user_pool_id` - (Required) The user pool the client belongs to.
 * `write_attributes` - (Optional) List of user pool attributes the application client can write to.
 * `analytics_configuration` - (Optional) The Amazon Pinpoint analytics configuration for collecting metrics for this user pool.
-* `ui_customization` (Optional) - Configuration block for [UI customization](#ui-customization) information for the user pool's built-in app UI.
-To use this feature, the user pool the client belongs to must have a domain associated with it.
-If UI customization settings are configured within the [`aws_cognito_user pool` resource](cognito_user_pool.markdown), this must be configured to prevent plan-time differences.
-Removing this configuration forces new resource.

 ### Analytics Configuration